International health practitioners

 Australian Physiotherapy Council website

-If you’re an international qualified nurse or midwife (IQNM), the first step you need to do is complete a self-check online to have your qualification/s assessed.
+If you’re an internationally qualified nurse or midwife (IQNM), the first step you need to do is complete a self-check online to have your qualification/s assessed.

 Once you successfully complete the self-check and any assessment stages you will be notified that you can apply for registration online via our practitioner portal (access the portal via the IQNM Dashboard).

-If you’re an internationally qualified paramedic, the first step you need to do is have your qualifications assessed using a paper form.
+If you’re an internationally qualified paramedic, the first step you need to do is have your qualifications assessed.
 If your application is successful then you can apply for registration online via a practitioner portal.

 If you don’t hold an approved or accepted qualification for general or specialist registration, you may be able to apply for limited registration.
 Your qualification will need to be assessed as being a suitable qualification for limited registration.
 Limited registration is not available to all professions.
-Please visit the National Board for your profession for further information and use the Forms webpage to access the form.
+Please visit the National Board for your profession for further information.

-As well as the completed application form (either online or paper-based), your application for registration must include:
+As well as a completed online application form, your application for registration must include:

-• fee payment (read more about registration fees)
+• payment of application and registration fees (read more about registration fees)

 • relevant qualification/s

-All documents must be certified and if not in English, translated into English.
-See How do I have my documents certified? and Do I need to get my documents translated? for more information.
+Any document we need you to provide must be certified and if not in English, translated into English.
+See the FAQs How do I have my documents certified? and Do I need to get my documents translated? for more information.

-Documents provided directly to us by a third party such as an employer or education institution who we can verify, do not have to be certified.
+Documents provided directly to us by a third party such as an employer, education institution, or overseas regulator who we can verify, do not have to be certified.
 For example, statements of service can be provided directly from an employer (if we can verify the employers contact details).

 Yes, when you apply for registration or an assessment of your qualification/s you must provide sufficient evidence of your identity.